Women's football in Somalia

 Football is the most popular sport for women in Somalia.
 However, Somalia does not have a women's national football team with FIFA recognition, and have never played in a single international fixture.
 They are in a region that faces many challenges for the development of women's sport.
 Football is the most popular women's sport in the country and teams do exist for women to play on though they are few.
 Participation rates dropped by a large number in 2006.
 The sport's governing body in the country is not providing much support for the game and faces its own challenges.

 History

 National team

-In 1985, almost no country in the world had a women's national football team, including Somalia who did not have a FIFA recognised senior or youth team by 2006 and who have never played in a FIFA sanctioned game.
+Somalia did not have a FIFA recognised senior or youth team by 2006 and have never played in a FIFA sanctioned game.
 The country has not sent a team to compete in major regional championships including the 2010 African Women's Championships during the preliminary rounds or the 2011 All Africa Games.
 In March 2012, the team was not ranked in the world by FIFA and did not formally exist.